sdiehl/wiwinwlh/tutorial.md

 DerivingStrategies
 -------------------

-Deriving has proven a powerful mechanism to add to the typeclass extension and as such there have been a variety of bifurcations in it's use.
+Deriving has proven a powerful mechanism to add to typeclass extension and as such there have been a variety of bifurcations in its use.
 Since GHC 8.2 there are now four different algorithms that can be used to derive typeclasses instances.
 These are enabled by different extensions and now have specific syntax for invoking each algorithm specifically.
 Turning on `DerivingStrategies`